Vodafone sees 2015 earnings hit by network investment

 SUBSTANTIAL CHALLENGES

-The forecast for 2015 was well below the average expectations of 12.5 billion pounds by analysts, according to Reuters data, and is affected by the higher spending, the impact from foreign exchange movements and other factors.

-"Full year 2015 is an interesting one for Vodafone as the company makes substantial investments in order to make a clearer distinction between the quality of its network and the competition," Espirito Santo said in a note to clients.
-"Should this be achieved, then alongside an improving macro environment Vodafone shares should benefit, however at this juncture, visibility of success is low and competitive forces remain substantial.
-We reiterate our Neutral recommendation."

-Overall 2014 results were helped by an improvement in underlying trading in the fourth quarter.
-That had been expected however and was largely overlooked due to the weaker than expected earnings outlook.
+Overall 2014 results were in line with forecasts and helped by an improvement in underlying trading in the fourth quarter.
+That was largely overlooked due to the weaker than expected earnings outlook however.

-Colao said the highlights for the year came from India and its African unit Vodacom, where an increasing number of customers are using data, and where prices have held up.

-Germany and Italy were deemed to be particularly difficult, while Britain and Spain showed some signs of improvement.
-Colao said Italy had turned highly competitive again in recent months and that Vodafone would respond to the more aggressive tariffs.

 Group organic service revenue for the fourth quarter fell by 3.8 percent, an improvement on the 4.8 percent drop recorded in the third quarter and the 4.9 percent fall in the second.